derniercri/hibou/README.md

 Blackgate is in active development, do not try to use it in production.

-Blackgate is ready to use OAuth2 library built on top of guardian.
+Blackgate is ready to use OAuth2 library built on top of [Guardian](https://github.com/ueberauth/guardian).
 It focus on simplicity and extensibility.

 __Todo__